FIRST® Adult Running and Learning Retreat

-The FIRST Adult Running and Learning Retreat will be held at Furman University, just 6 miles north of downtown Greenville, South Carolina.
+Adult Running and Learning Retreat will be held at Furman University, just 6 miles north of downtown Greenville, South Carolina.
 The 750-acre campus includes a scenic lake, 36 major buildings including 490,000-plus volume library, science building with over $6 million of scientific equipment, computer science and mathematics building, high-tech social sciences building, 2,000-seat auditorium, music complex with recital halls and technology lab, theatre, visual arts building, infirmary, classroom building with Humanities Center, student center, residence halls, dining hall, physical activities center, and chapel.
 Also on campus are a 16,000-seat football stadium, athletic fields, tennis center, soccer stadium, multi-purpose arena, and 18-hole golf course.

 Any off-campus events will include transportation provided by the retreat, and a car is not needed to get around Furman's campus.
 Airport transportation can be provided if necessary.

 Where do we stay?